She Just Wants To Be Friends: Should I Give Up Trying To Date Her?

 It can be important to remember, though, that your friend doesn’t need to have a reason you might deem acceptable.
 Expecting romantic or sexual attraction in return for friendship can be toxic, both for you and the people you care about.
 So, maybe it is you in the sense that your friend doesn’t like you as more than a friend.
 But that’s okay.
 Viewing this as a sign you’re lacking something may overlook your friend’s right to feel the way she does and hurt your own self-esteem.

-If you’re really not sure what’s going on and feel you need to talk about it, consider doing just that.
+If you’re really not sure why you’ve been put in the friend zone and feel you need to talk about it, consider doing just that.
 You never know until you ask.
 If you are already friends, she may feel comfortable enough to give you an honest answer.

 It might also help to take a step back and ask yourself why you might feel the way you do – did you think she felt the same way and are now embarrassed?
 Are you upset by the idea of her being with someone else?
 Do you feel like she ought to just give you a chance so you can prove yourself?
 Getting to the root of your feelings might help you figure out how to tackle them so you can begin to move on.